huntscript/huntscript/README.md

 ---

+## 🌱 Our Values

-🌱 At HuntScript, we highly value skills in Software Engineering and Independent Research.
+At HuntScript, we highly value skills in Software Engineering and Independent Research.

 📫 Reach out to us at huntscript54@gmail.com.

+---

 🔍 What's a script hunter?
 It's someone constantly on the lookout for the perfect script or code snippet to efficiently build both simple and complex software in a short timeframe.
 Whether you're a seasoned developer or a programming beginner, if you can write code that others can easily understand, you're a script hunter.